Our purpose is to conserve, and improve prospects for the UK’s pollinators

 Climate change – As we have seen in recent years, climate change is having a profound effect on our world and the life it supports.
 Broadly speaking, its effect on rapidly altering earth’s environmental conditions is resulting in wide spread declines in biodiversity as species are unable to adapt quickly enough.

-RePollinate aims to alleviate the pressures on pollinators as much as possible through direct action
+RePollinate aims to alleviate the pressures on pollinators in the UK as much as possible through direct action